Where are you on your Italian language journey?

 To learn more, and to talk, let’s schedule a chat via phone!
 I’d want you to have the best Italian language learning experience possible — and together, we can make that happen in Italy.

 Sheree Isola – I have participated in three of melissa‘s programs in Italy.
 They have all been fascinating and fun.
 Melissa took great care to find activities that appealed to all the different ages and personalities of the people who participated in the programs.
-Every day is filled with opportunity to learn about Italy’s beautiful art, architecture, language and culture.
-Melissa makes you feel like you were a part of Italy and not just tourist.
-I hope to join Melissa on many more of her language and culture programs.
+Every day is filled with opportunities to learn about Italy’s beautiful art, architecture, language, and culture.
+Melissa makes you feel like you were a part of Italy and not just a tourist.
+I hope to join Melissa in many more of her language and culture programs.